 In addition to specific projects listed below, genomics research is helping us attack childhood cancer – and all types of cancer.
 NFCR has distinguished itself from other organizations by emphasizing long-term, transformative research and working to move people toward cancer genomics.

 The diagnosis of metastatic or as it is sometimes called, advanced cancer, is devastating to patients and their loved ones.
 Dr. Danny Welch and his team have identified genetic changes that could predict whether or not patients will develop metastasis.
 This exciting research is ongoing and is under close observation.
 At least some of these genetic changes occur in mitochondria – where cells convert nutrients into energy.
 Mitochondrial DNA is present in every cell and is small enough to be rapidly analyzed, which means that a simple blood draw and analysis of mitochondrial DNA could help guide doctors in treating those patients who are susceptible to metastasis and may need more aggressive treatment.
+Or, such a blood test could spare patients at low risk from having to undergo some of the side effects of treatment.

 In another remarkable initiative, Dr. Welch and his team have also discovered eight genes that get turned off when cancer cells become metastatic cells – known as ‘metastasis suppressor genes’.
 One gene, BRMS1, regulates gene expression to suppress metastasis.
 BRMS1 also makes metastatic cells remain dormant or in a ‘sleep mode’.
 KISS1 gene was discovered in melanoma and the scientists determined that cells expressing KISS1 can complete all of the early steps of the metastatic process but do not form a new metastatic site.
 Continuing research can lead to unique anti-metastasis therapeutics such as ‘mimetics’ that are similar to the KISS1 or BRMS1 protein and could arrest metastasis.